Information for Faculty and Staff

 While the DRC prefers exams to be delivered by instructors, as this provides an opportunity to clarify any issues, the DRC will accept e-mailed exams under the following conditions:

-Exams should be e-mailed to: DRC@southernct.edu Exams should be e-mailed no later than 8:30am on the day of the scheduled exam.
-E-mailed exams should include the test proctoring form, which can downloaded by clicking the following link: test proctoring form.
+- Exams should be e-mailed to: DRC@SouthernCT.edu.
+Exams should be e-mailed no later than 8:30am on the day of the scheduled exam.
+E-mailed exams should include the Test Proctoring Envelope form (see below).
 Please complete this form and attach it with your exam.

-Please note: In order to be available to proctor exams for instructors, DRC staff cannot return exams physically or via e-mail.
+Please note: In order to be available to proctor exams for instructors, DRC staff cannot deliver exams back to the instructors.
 Instructors can choose to pick up exams in person, send a department secretary to pick up the exam, or have the student return the exam to the department via a sealed envelope.

 As with all electronic communication, confidentiality cannot be guaranteed, but the following safeguards will be taken: